 Trophy Exotic & African Game Hunts

 This huge sable had to know we were there, and he was not going to stick around long.
-I’d just thrown my rifle onto the shooting sticks guide and ranch manager Butch Amlong had put it in position for me.
+I’d just thrown my rifle onto the shooting sticks my guide had put it in position for me.
 Now it was a matter of getting lucky and finding an opening to shoot through in the thick Texas brush.